 • Remember, you will have to work sometimes For many people, travelling is the exact opposite of work and an antidote to the dreaded 9 to 5.
 You want to let-loose, pack every day full of site-seeing, partying and late nights, and not even think about work.
 Which is totally fair enough.
 But just remember that if you’re freelancing to fund your travels, you will have to resist temptation and stay sensible, at least some of the time.
 It can help to stick to a routine to make sure you know when you should be working and when you can relax and have fun.
 Otherwise, you may find the latter activities take over!

 • Beach bars are generally not that comfortable It sounds idyllic, but have you actually tried to work at a beach bar?
 Great for a caipirinha, not so good for whipping your laptop out and making some Skype calls!
 You’re going to need something a bit more professional if you actually want to get some work done (and not spill caipirinha on your laptop!)
 Luckily, co-working hubs are now popping up all over the place, so it’s easier than ever to find a quiet spot with decent Wi-Fi, along with a few other fellow nomads, or local entrepreneurs.
-You can check out Places to Work which has listings for great locations all over the world.

 • Getting in the time zone One snag to freelancing from far-flung locations is you’re likely to be living in a different time zone to your potential clients, which could affect the kind of work you can do.
 If you’re a copywriter for example, time zone shouldn’t matter so much, as you can get on with your work independently, without too much external input.
 But for those with a more reactive, client-facing or media relations role, dealing with different time zones can be a challenge.
 Travel west and you could be set for some early mornings; go east and you’ll be facing some late nights!
 Nothing is insurmountable of course, but you need to be realistic about how working in different time zones could affect your hours and productivity.